 You have probably heard about social phobia or agoraphobia, but there are some phobias that are so uncommon and weird that you probably didn’t even know existed.

 Past experiences can have a profound influence on our reaction to the environment.
 But when traumatic events occur, phobias are usually a result, even if some researchers claim that not all types of phobias necessarily develop due to psychological trauma.
-You will be surprised to learn that there are also some less common weird phobias which are not known to the general public.
+You will be surprised to learn that there are also some less common weird phobias that are not known to the general public.

 What is a phobia?

 Phobia is a disproportionate fear of something that does not pose a real danger, but the person perceives it as such.
-Therefore, it is an intense, persistent and lasting fear associated with a specific thing.
+Therefore, it is an intense, persistent, and lasting fear associated with a specific thing.